dongjuns/dongjuns.github.io/_posts/2019-04-08-Kaggle-Data-Handling.md

 2. Data Visualization: Make a plot which people can understand easily, using matplotlib, seaborn and pandas...etc.
 3. Data Feature Engineering: Change the type or distribution of data, Make a much more good feature.

-only for dataset, This is a start package.
+only for dataset, this is a start package.

 ```
 import numpy as np